The specified module could not be found | 3 Ways to Fix It

 Restart the computer and see if this fixed the "The specified module could not be found" error.

-We hope that these solutions were helpful and you were able to fix the "The specified module could not be found" error by following the steps.
-If you know of other methods to solved the problem not mentioned in our guide, please share them with us by leaving a comment in the section below.
+We hope that these solutions were helpful and you could fix the "The specified module could not be found" error by following the steps.
+If you know of other methods to solve the problem not mentioned in our guide, please share them with us by leaving a comment in the section below.